The best hotels in Goma

 The Avenue Sake corridor on the western edge of the city is distant from everything worth seeing and leans heavily industrial.
 Mikeno Lodge Goma Annex on Avenue Sake is good if you're transiting, but otherwise it's an inconvenient location for leisure travelers.

-Goma's best neighborhoods
+Goma's best hotel regions

 Prioritize the Lake Kivu waterfront and Himbi if you want a comfortable stay with easy access to restaurants and the lake.
 Centre Ville has cheaper options but you'll feel the noise and the hustle. it's not for everyone.